 It seems safe to say that we’ve all heard the complaint that if there really is a God, why doesn’t He just show himself and be done with it?
 Many feel that this would be the solution to all the world’s problems; but such a view is simplistic, ignoring the nature of free will as revealed by the facts of history.

 For example, Jehovah is visible to the angels and yet many followed the Devil in his course of rebellion.
 So believing in God’s existence didn’t help them remain righteous.
-(Ja 2:19)
+(James 2:19)

-The Israelites in Egypt bore witness to ten astonishing manifestations of God’s power, after which they saw the Red Sea part, allowing them to escape on dry ground, only to close up later, swallowing their enemies.
+The Israelites in Egypt bore witness to ten astonishing manifestations of God’s power after which they saw the Red Sea part allowing them to escape on dry ground, only to close up later, swallowing their enemies.
 Yet, within days they rejected God and began to worship the Golden Calf.
 After doing away with that rebellious faction, Jehovah told the remaining people to take possession of the land of Canaan.
-Again, rather than allow faith to give them courage, they gave way to fear and disobeyed.
-This was the final straw, and Jehovah condemned them to walk in the wilderness for forty years until all the able-bodied men of that generation died off.
+Again, rather than take courage based on what they’d just seen of God’s power to save, they gave way to fear and disobeyed.
+As a result, they were punished by wandering in the wilderness for forty years until all the able-bodied men of that generation died off.

 John 5:28, 29 speaks of these two groups.